christophsax/x13story/README.md

     if (!require(devtools)) install.packages("devtools")
     devtools::install_github("christophsax/x13story")

-To create a fresh X-13 story template in any R environment, use:
+In newer versions of RStudio, you can select the template from the menu:

+    New Document Symbol > R Markdown ... > From Template > X-13 Handout

+If you are using R from another environment, use:

     rmarkdown::draft("MyArticle.Rmd", template = "x13story", package = "x13story")

-In the latest version of RStudio, you can select the template from the menu:

-    New Document Symbol > R Markdown ... > From Template > X-13 Handout

-**NEW in 0.0.2** Use `viewer()` to run your interactive stories locally.
-You can specifiy bot a local or a remote `.Rmd` file.
+To **generate a PDF document**, you can use the <kbd>knitr</kbd> button in RStudio, or run *knitr* from your environment.

+To **generate an interactive story**, use the `viewer` function of *x13story*:

     viewer("https://raw.githubusercontent.com/christophsax/x13story/master/inst/stories/x11.Rmd")